My first steps in urban exploration

 Collège de la Salle

-My last exploration of my "pre-urbex" period, this one going back to 1998.
+My penultimate exploration of my "pre-urbex" period, this one going back to 1998.

 The Collège de la Salle is a huge site built in 1907 and abandoned in 1985.
 A first fire damaged the building around 1995 but it can still be visited.
 This single visit will be expeditious and I was content to visit only the central wing.
 Why ?
 I don't know anymore.